image357/password/README.md

 1. Forward- and backward-slashes are treated as the same character.
 2. Upper- and lower-case characters are treated as the same character.

+You can also switch to temporary (in-memory) storage (see below for full docs).

 ### Encryption
 Yes, the usual - AES256, hashed secrets, etc.
 For more info have a look at the [source code](./encryption.go).